Frequently Asked Questions

 How does COVID-19 impact the Lown Index rankings?

-To better understand how hospitals were impacted during the first year of the pandemic, we created a metric of Covid-19 burden, which can be found on each hospital’s profile page and the Lown Institute’s public Tableau dashboard.
+To better understand how hospitals were impacted during the first year of the pandemic, we created a metric of COVID-19 burden, which can be found on each hospital’s profile page and the Lown Institute’s public Tableau dashboard.
 We measured:

-• COVID Burden: The number of weeks in which hospitals had 10% or more Covid-19 patients, from March 2020-March 2021
+• COVID Burden: The number of weeks in which hospitals had 10% or more COVID-19 patients, from March 2020-March 2021

-• Maximum COVID Beds: The highest proportion of hospitalized Covid-19 patients over a 3-week period, from March 2020-March 2021
+• Maximum COVID Beds: The highest proportion of hospitalized COVID-19 patients over a 3-week period, from March 2020-March 2021

 Why did my hospital not receive a composite grade?